starknet-edu/counter-workshop/README.md

 ### Goal

-// protect branch
-Verify if the
-Protect the

 In this step, you will prepare the groundworks for the `KillSwitch` mechanism.
-Your taks is to protect the `increase_counter()` function by reverting the transaction if `KillSwitch` mechanism is enabled.
+Your task is to protect the `increase_counter()` function by reverting the transaction if `KillSwitch` mechanism is enabled.

 ### Requirements